HyperloopUPV-H8/software/README.md

 # Ethernet View - Frontend

-This is the official frontend for the HyperloopUPV verification software.
+This is the official frontend for the HyperloopUPV verification software *Ethernet View*.

 ## Building
 To build the page, run `npm run build` in a terminal set at the root of the project.